nrennie/nrennie.rbind.io/content/blog/2022-07-18-mapping-a-marathon-with-rstrava/index.md

 6     24.9      85   0.0130          1.1       119 54.04565 -2.798678   TRUE    7          5.2812 7419225187
 ```

-There are some excellent built-in mapping functions that I recommend checking out, but since I'm going to build my own here, I don't need to use {rStrava} again.
+There are some nice built-in mapping functions in {rStrava} that I recommend checking out, but since I'm going to build my own here, I don't need to use {rStrava} again.
 I saved the data as a CSV file so that I could go back and work on it again without having to re-download it using {rStrava}.

 ```{r}
 write.csv(strava_data, "strava_data.csv", row.names = F)